Blau syndrome

 Blau syndrome is an autosomal dominant genetic inflammatory disorder which affects the skin, eyes, and joints.
-It is caused by a mutation in the NOD2 (CARD15) gene.
+It is caused by a mutation in the NOD2 (CARD15) gene. and is classified as an inborn error of immunity.
 Symptoms usually begin before the age of four, and the disease manifests as early onset cutaneous sarcoidosis, granulomatous arthritis, and uveitis.

 Presentation

+Blau syndrome classically presents in early childhood as a triad of granulomatous dermatitis, arthritis, and uveitis.
+Arthritis typically affects peripheral joints mainly wrists, knees, ankles, and proximal interphalangeal (PIP) joints of the hands.
+Tenosynovitis is another characteristic feature; tendon sheaths appear enlarged on examination; most often the extensor tendons of the wrist, the pes anserinus, peroneal, and flexor tibialis tendon sheaths are affected.
+Skin rash is typically the first symptom to appear, usually in the first year of life.
+The most frequent appearance is that of an erythematous maculo-micropapular fine scaly rash on the trunk and extremities.
+Uveitis presents as an insidious granulomatous iridocyclitis with posterior uveitis in 60–80% of patients.

 Cause

 The discovery that the gene defect in Blau syndrome involves the CARD15/NOD2 gene has sparked investigation into its function as part of the innate immune system.
 The innate immune system recognizes pathogen-associated molecular patterns, including bacterial polysaccharides such as muramyl dipeptide, via its pattern recognition receptors, such as NOD2, to induce signaling pathways that activate cytokine responses and protect the organism.
 In Blau syndrome, the genetic defect seems to lead to overactivation and poor control of the inflammatory response leading to widespread granulomatous inflammation and tissue damage.

 Diagnosis

+The diagnosis of Blau syndrome is made by the presentation of classical clinical features and can be confirmed by genetic testing and biopsy.
+Laboratory and imaging studies can be supportive but are usually not diagnostic.

 Treatment

-Treatment has included anti-inflammatory drugs such as adrenal glucocorticoids, anti-metabolites, and biological agents such as anti-TNF and infliximab all with varying degrees of success.